-Of upmost importance when adding curtains to cut heat loss is to include a good quality lining to provide a far thicker barrier to the cold – and the escaping heat.
+Of utmost importance when adding curtains to cut heat loss is to include a good quality lining to provide a far thicker barrier to the cold – and the escaping heat.

 Add a lining

-Likewise blinds will benefit greatly in their capacity at retaining heat if they also have a decent lining – this needs to be complimented with a good fit.
+Likewise, blinds will benefit greatly in their capacity at retaining heat if they also have a decent lining – this needs to be complemented with a good fit.

 Roman blinds work well to shut out cold and trap in heat as a result of their full window coverage and material choice, although achieving a snug finish can be tricky.

 Good quality, lined curtains and blinds can make a real difference in keeping your home warm over the colder autumn and winter months.

 For advice on what window covering will give you the best protection get in touch with Reynolds Blinds today.

 While many may have questions on which one is best when it comes to keeping warm in the living room and avoid heat loss, we thought it’s best to talk about qualities curtains or blinds have when it comes to retaining heat in your living room.
 The following are the qualities each have: